shikomin/nessaj-web-sdk/README.md

 RestHighLevelClient client=RestHighLevelClientFactory.getInstance().build();
 ```

-### 4.2 How to create a index from a entity class.
+### 4.2 How to create an index from an entity class.

-this is a example for you to learn how to create a elasticsearch-index-entity:
+this is an example for you to learn how to create an elasticsearch-index-entity:

 ```java